openlawteam/tribute-contracts/README.md

 ### Run Tests

 This project uses truffle.
+To compile the contracts, run:

+> npm run compile

+### Run Tests

+This project uses truffle and you'll need to compile the contracts prior to running tests.
 To run the tests, simply run:

 > npm run test